Masha = Watercolor Mischief

 I recently became interested in objects for the home (especially bringing the outdoors into interiors) and have been making textural tapestries and painting on lampshades as well as continuing with personal work (see below).

 Editors note: Galina’s work was featured on Apartment Therapy as a part of Masha’s House Tour.
-For commission inquiries email [email protected].
+For commission inquiries email orders@masha.com.

 turkey-lamp-galina-sokolovatapestry.jpg copylampshades.jpg copylampshades2